Barcheka Regeneration Project

 Project Information:

-Barcheka Regeneration Project is a Human-Induced Regeneration (HIR) project located on Barcheka Station, approximately 25km northwest of Wanaaring in the Far West region of New South Wales.
-Registered in August 2015 by proponents Gregory and Roseanne Standfield, the project covers a substantial area of 18,433 hectares.
-The property is situated within the Unincorporated Far West, a region characterized by semi-arid rangelands, red earth and clay soils, and vegetation dominated by Mulga (Acacia aneura) and Poplar Box woodlands.
+The Barcheka Regeneration Project is a Human-Induced Regeneration (HIR) project located approximately 25km northwest of the remote settlement of Wanaaring in Far West New South Wales.
+Registered in August 2015, the project covers a substantial area of 18,433 hectares within the Unincorporated Far West Region.
+The property operates within the Western Division of NSW, a vast area traditionally utilized for extensive rangeland grazing of sheep, cattle, and goats.